-- 150 Introduction to American Studies (CHC, U) (Cross-listed with HIST 150) This course examines the historical, literary, and material culture of the United States in an effort to provide a model for interdisciplinary study as practiced in the field of American Studies.
-Topics addressed in the course may include specific events, discrete periods, or larger themes, but in each instance they will serve as significant case studies for the interdisciplinary investigation of the American experience. - 270 Special Topics in American Studies A course with variable content depending on the particular aspects of the American experience selected for study.
+- 150 Introduction to American Culture Studies (CHC, U) (Cross-listed with HIST 150) This course examines the historical, literary, and material culture of the United States.
+Topics addressed in the course may include specific events, discrete periods, or larger themes, but in each instance they will serve as significant case studies for understanding the multiplicity of the social and cultural lives of people in the United States, past and present.
+Offered every year. - 257 Promised Lands: A Cultural and Literary History of the Great Migration, 1917-1970 (CHC, U) (Cross-listed with ENG 257/HIST 257) Between 1917 and 1970, more than six million African-Americans departed the rural U.S. South seeking asylum, economic opportunity, and equality in the urban North.
+This "Great Migration", as scholars call this collective movement, reconfigured the demographics, politics, and culture of both regions.
+This course will explore the Great Migration through two disciplinary lenses cultural history and literature in order to reimagine the twentieth-century United States from an African-American perspective that descenders and denaturalizes whiteness as an unspoken condition in this historical construction of American identity.
+Offered in alternate years. - 270 Special Topics in American Culture Studies A course with variable content depending on the particular aspects of the American experience selected for study.
 Emphasis may be directed toward historical periods or perspectives, geographical areas, and social, intellectual, or cultural phenomena, but the approach to the selected subjects will uniformly stress an interdisciplinary perspective.
-Offered occasionally. - 350 Independent Study Designed to allow students to develop individual interests in American Studies.
+Offered occasionally. - 350 Independent Study Designed to allow students to develop individual interests in American Culture Studies.
 Prerequisite: Consent of instructor.
-Offered each semester. - 398 American Studies Seminar An interdisciplinary seminar interpreting select issues pertaining to the American experience.
-Specific topics will vary, according to the expertise of the instructor, but the approach will consistently stress an interdisciplinary perspective.
+Offered each semester. - 398 American Culture Studies Seminar An interdisciplinary seminar interpreting select issues pertaining to the American experience.
+Specific topics will vary, according to the expertise of the instructor, but the approach will consistently stress an interdisciplinary and multicultural perspective.
 Substantial independent research will be required.
 Prerequisite: Senior standing or consent of instructor.
-Offered occasionally. - 490 Senior Seminar: Methods in American Studies (W) A research and writing seminar in which students work with the instructor and a committee of American Studies faculty to produce a senior project that works toward synthesizing some of their work in the major, particularly in the thematic concentration.
+Offered occasionally. - 490 Signature Experience: Methods in American Culture Studies (W) A research and writing seminar in which students work with the instructor and a committee of American Studies faculty to produce a senior project that works toward synthesizing some of their work in the major, particularly in the concentration.
 Though the project will be individual, students will have in common a series of readings on American Studies theories and methods.
 Must be a senior American Studies major or minor.
+Offered as needed.